jupyter-server/enterprise_gateway/docs/source/operators/config-cli.md

     will be raised on a failed match.
 This option requires TLS to be enabled.
     It does not support IP addresses.
 (EG_AUTHORIZED_ORIGIN env var)
     Default: ''
+--EnterpriseGatewayApp.availability_mode=<CaselessStrEnum>
+    Specifies the type of availability.
+Values must be one of "standalone" or "replication".
+(EG_AVAILABILITY_MODE env var)
+    Choices: any of ['standalone', 'replication'] (case-insensitive) or None
+    Default: None
 --EnterpriseGatewayApp.base_url=<Unicode>
     The base path for mounting all API resources (EG_BASE_URL env var)
     Default: '/'